johnmatula/shoppa/README.md

 ## CSS, SCSS, and user experience
 Styles are organized in a componentized way along with some global styles to reduce repeated declarations across the app.
 I organized the top-level variables and helper mixins in different partials, which are loaded in to the entire app styles via `sass-loader`.
 Then, at the component level, I follow BEM syntax to write styles efficiently.

 The app is fully responsive with breakpoints at 600 pixels and 1000 pixels.
+At 600 pixels, I switch from a one-column layout with overlay for the cart to a two-column layout.

 Reflecting the way in which data flows from parent to child components, component styles only affect their own block level and do not affect other component layouts.
 (For instance, the `ProductList` dictates how the `Product` is displayed and spaced out.)
 This helps organize styles and use the cascading nature of CSS to the app’s advantage.